-For In addition to the generic procedures, for specific plans and programmes or projects, EIR procedures have been integrated into the applicable regulations.
+In addition to the generic procedures, for specific plans and programmes or projects, EIR procedures have been integrated into the applicable regulations.

-The integrated SIP and EIR plan procedures for spatial implementation plans, it is regulated by the decree of 16 July 2016 amending the regulations for spatial implementation plans in order to integrate environmental impact assessment and other impact assessments into the planning process for spatial implementation plans.
+The integrated EIR plan procedures for spatial implementation plans, it is regulated by the decree of 16 July 2016 amending the regulations for spatial implementation plans in order to integrate environmental impact assessment and other impact assessments into the planning process for spatial implementation plans.

-With regard to Further rules on public access were also provided for in the regulations on complex projects that observe.
+Further rules on public access were also provided for in the regulations on complex projects.

-Since the entry into force of the environmental licence, the provisions on environmental impact assessment have been integrated into the environmental licence procedure in compliance and public access has been aligned with the complex projects regulations relevant detailed rules in the permit procedure.
-Prior to this procedure, a similar freedom of information public session is in optional, except in case of cross-border consequences - in which case a consultation also takes place, during the preliminary process.
+Since the entry into force of the environmental licence, the provisions on environmental impact assessment have been integrated into the environmental licence procedure and public access has been aligned with the relevant detailed rules in the permit procedure.
+Prior to this procedure, a public session is optional, except in case of cross-border consequences - in which case a consultation also takes place during the preliminary process.
 Moreover, the preliminary process is always reported on the website and can also always be consulted together with the request for public access.

-Flemish regulations on environmental licences provide opportunities for participationconsultation (see below) and lists ofcertain activities and/or installations (with environmental impact) for which participation in the decision-making process is possible.
+Flemish regulations on environmental licences provide opportunities for consultation (see below) and certain activities and/or installations (with environmental impact) for which participation in the decision-making process is possible.